Biden says 'nothing's been good enough' as Covid hotspots see testing shortages - KRDO

 Biden says ‘nothing’s been good enough’ as Covid hotspots see testing shortages

-President Joe Biden on Wednesday acknowledged his administration has struggled to meet demand for Covid-19 tests in an interview with ABC, saying, “Nothing’s been good enough.”
+President Joe Biden on Wednesday acknowledged his administration has struggled to meet the nation’s demand for Covid-19 tests, but he defended the federal response to a surge in cases — driven largely by the Omicron variant.

-Some areas of the country experiencing large spikes in Covid-19 cases are seeing hours-long waits for tests and days-long waits for results from those tests.
-The spike in cases, driven largely by the Omicron variant of the coronavirus, comes at the same time as many Americans are traveling for the holidays and looking to take tests to see family and friends safely.
+In a one-on-one interview by ABC News, interviewer David Muir asked the President whether the administration’s efforts were “good enough,” given that many Americans are struggling to get access to Covid-19 testing ahead of Christmas.

+“No, nothing’s been good enough,” Biden responded, before highlighting why the country is better prepared than it was during previous surges.

-The President confirmed that he and members of his family would test before celebrating Christmas together in person this weekend.
-The President is expected to stay at the White House for the holiday weekend and may travel to his home state of Delaware next week, White House press secretary Jen Psaki said earlier Wednesday.
+The President said that he and members of his family would test before celebrating Christmas together in person this weekend.
+He is expected to stay at the White House for the holiday weekend and may travel to his home state of Delaware next week, White House press secretary Jen Psaki said earlier Wednesday.

+The administration has faced questions in recent days about whether it’s doing enough to address the rapidly spreading Omicron variant, given that a surge is happening now.

+The Omicron variant, which the US Centers for Disease Control and Prevention says is now the dominant variant of coronavirus in the US, has been identified in every US state, in addition to Washington, DC, and Puerto Rico.

 “But what do you plan for?
 You plan for what you think is available that is the most likely threat that exists at the time, and you respond to it,” Biden said.
 “And I think that that’s exactly what we’ve done.
 And so for example, Omicron is spreading rapidly, but the death rates are much, much lower than they were.
 This is not March of 2020 — it’s a very different time that we’re in now.”

+Earlier Wednesday, Dr. Anthony Fauci, the nation’s top infectious disease expert, said during a news briefing that while the administration’s Covid-19 response team hasn’t done everything perfectly, he couldn’t name one thing specifically that he would have done differently over the last month.

+“I think we’ve been intensively involved in getting the response to the Omicron variant.
+We jumped all over it,” Fauci said.
+“All of us spent the entire Thanksgiving weekend getting enough information to be able to respond in an appropriate way to Omicron.
+So … admittedly we can always do better, but I can’t think of something specifically that we would have done differently.”

-When asked if putting in a vaccine requirement for domestic air travel had been considered, Biden said he had thought about doing so but “the recommendation I’ve gotten is not necessary.”
+On ABC, Biden also said a vaccine requirement for domestic air travel had been considered in the US, but “the recommendation I’ve gotten is (it’s) not necessary … even with Omicron.”

 The-CNN-Wire

-Note: This story has been updated with more information from the interview.